Does your dog have a hidden risk of pneumonia — but you don’t know it?

 - Saint Bernards

-This is where the esophagus (the tube joining the mouth to the stomach, also known as the gullet) doesn’t work properly.
-Instead of being a tight muscular hose pushing food downward, it becomes big and baggy.
+This condition is where the esophagus (the tube joining the mouth to the stomach, also known as the gullet) doesn’t work properly.
+Instead of being a tight muscular hose pushing food downward, the esophagus becomes big and baggy.

 Food collects in the gullet, and when the dog lowers their head, the food falls back into the mouth.
 If the dog happens to breathe in at the same time, they can inhale it down into the lungs.